ronmarco/project-pages/_posts/2017-03-23-Home-Assistant-Includes.md

       - input_boolean.alarm_clock_status
 ```

-1. I create a new groups.yaml file with all the code after the header:
+**Step 1:** I create a new groups.yaml file with all the code after the header:
 <div>   1.
 I add</div>

 ```